younes200/loopback-connector-mailjet/README.md

         }
     }

-Additionaly you can set defaults
+Additionaly you can set defaults or connection options

     {
         "mailgun": {